Kampijo/Reminder/README.md

 # Reminder

-A very simple reminder app.
+A simple Android material design reminder app.

+# Features
-An application that allows you to add notes, remove notes, add alerts and remove alerts.
+Allows you to add notes, remove notes, add alerts and remove alerts. <br/>
-Both notes and alerts are displayed in the list of the main screen.

-When alert is set, notification with your message pops up once the alert time is reached.
+Repeated alert intervals. <br/>
+Notification alerts. <br/>

 # Changelog
 ~~No save feature as of yet.
 Will get to it when I have the time.~~